 Our principal executive offices are located at 1001 Calle Amanecer, San Clemente, California 92673, and our telephone number is (949) 429-6680.
-Our website address is www.reshapelifesciences.com.
+Our website addresses are www.reshapelifesciences.com and lapband.com.
 The information on, or that may be accessed through, our website is not incorporated by reference into this Annual Report on Form 10-K and should not be considered a part of this Annual Report on Form 10-K.